 It’s important to note that even if you meet those qualifications, there are some employees who are exempt under state law.
 Those individuals include domestic workers, agricultural and farm workers, leased or loaned employees, seasonal or casual workers, and undocumented workers.
 If you believe you fall into one of those categories, it’s still important to contact a lawyer in Baltimore.
 We can investigate your situation and do what we can to protect your rights.

 To start a claim in Maryland, you must inform your employer of your work injury, orally or in writing, within 10 days of the accident.
 If a family is filing for compensation because of the death of a loved one, the family must notify the employer within 30 days.
 In Maryland, independent contractors are typically not eligible for any kind of benefits because they don’t have an employer.

 When your lawyer files for you or for your deceased family member, you must include the following information:

 - The specific time and place of your/the deceased’s injury

 - The nature and cause of your/the deceased’s injury

 - Your signature

 If you’ve suffered an occupational disease, you have one year after your diagnosis to report it to your employer.
-If you miss the deadlines for either claim, you may render yourself ineligible for any workers’ comp.
+If you miss the deadlines to file for either, you may render yourself ineligible for any benefits.
 Your workers’ comp lawyer will ensure all deadlines are met so you can focus on recovering, instead of worrying about the legal process.